fanart-tv/fanartwiki/docs/Tutorials/Gimp/tutorial-gimp-clearart.md

 #### Description:

-In this tutorial you will learn how to design a basic ClearArt.
+In this tutorial you will learn how to design a basic ClearArt for use in the Movie and TV Show sections.

 ???+ summary "**Requirements:**"